JStoresund/notes-V25/nettverk/_nettverk.md

         - Collision overhead for high loads
         - Efficient for low load
       - Taking turns
-        - See slides
+        - looking for best of both worlds
 - LAN segmentation
   - Loops in LAN topologies can cause:
     - Multicast and broadcast storms
     - Unicast frame duplication
       - Same frame duplicated in two different devices
       - Destination receives multiple copies of same frame
-    - Flopping of MAC addresses between switch ports
+    - Flapping of MAC addresses between switch ports
       - MAC flap = switch receives frames with same source MAC addressed to 2 different interfaces
       - Switch can interpret device being on the wrong LAN due to loop
       - Switch not sure where device is located